How to use Freshdesk Freddy AI to evaluate knowledge gaps for bots in 2026

 Expert Verified

-There’s nothing quite like the frustration of launching a new AI bot only to watch it fail.
+There’s nothing quite like the excitement of launching a new AI bot to streamline your support.
 You’ve put in the time, connected it to your knowledge base, and hit the 'on' switch.
-But then you start hearing that it's giving weird, unhelpful, or just plain wrong answers.
-It’s the classic "garbage in, garbage out" scenario, and it’s a sure sign your AI doesn’t have the information it needs to be useful.
+Occasionally, you might find that the AI needs a bit more information to give the perfect answer.
+This is a natural part of the "tuning" process, and it’s a sign that your AI can be even more helpful with the right data.

 This guide will walk you through exactly how to use the tools inside Freshdesk Freddy AI to evaluate knowledge gaps for bots.
-We’ll cover the native features Freshdesk offers, but we’ll also dig into a more advanced method that gets you much better results by simulating your AI’s performance against thousands of real customer questions.
+We’ll cover the robust native features Freshdesk offers, and we’ll also explore a complementary method that helps you achieve even deeper insights by simulating performance against real customer questions.

 What you'll need to get started

 Before we jump in, let's quickly cover what you'll need to have handy.
-This whole process relies on having access to a few specific features within your Freshdesk setup.
+This process relies on having access to the powerful features within your Freshdesk setup.

 -